lab64makerspace/intro2PCBdesign/Overview & Details/Week_0/README.md

 ### For the Activity -
 * to install and configure KiCAD
-* to confirm this has been done correctly by opening a board design project in KiCAD The Activity material may be found [HERE](../Week_0/Week_0_Activity).
+* to confirm this has been done correctly by opening a board design project in KiCAD.

+The Activity material may be found [HERE](../Week_0/Week_0_Activity).

 ### For Content -